 Types of Haram Transactions

-Some transactions that are prohibited in the sense that they contain elements of usury, gharar, risywah, maizir, immorality, and tyranny include:
+Some transactions that are prohibited based on forex law in islam, the sense that they contain elements of usury, gharar, risywah, maizir, immorality, and tyranny include:

 - Bai ‘al ma dum: Selling goods or Islamic securities that are not yet owned or short selling.